7/27: Recording

-In an interview with Billboard on September 21, 2015, Cabello said Fifth Harmony was about to start the recording the album, that they had received some demos and the members were "super excited" about some of them.
+In an interview with Billboard on September 21, 2015, Cabello revealed that Fifth Harmony was about to start the recording of the album, and that they had received some demos and the members were "super excited" about some of them.
 After finishing the second leg of its summer tour in October 2015, the group entered a studio in Los Angeles to start recording the second project.
 The group's initial sessions were at Max Martin's writing camp, where they worked with several music producers, including Martin, Lukas Loules, Dr. Luke, Mitch Allan and Jason Evigan.
 In a studio with Martin, they recorded four to five songs a day to experiment with sounds and vocal techniques.
 Jauregui said Martin was in "great spirit the whole time", creating a "good vibe for recording".
 As of November 2015, the group had finished six tracks but these were not included in the final tracklist.
 Only two songs created at MXM Studios—"That's My Girl" and "The Life", both of which were written by Tinashe and Alexander Kronlund, and produced by Lukas Loules—were included on the final cut.

 Searching for a more "soulful" and "emotional" project, the group wanted to focus its energy on songs about heartbreak and romance.
 Fifth Harmony worked with Tor Erik Hermansen and Mikkel Storleer Eriksen, known collectively as Stargate, who had produced "Worth It".
 They recorded a considerable number of tracks produced by Stargate at Westlake Recording Studios in Los Angeles, two of which were finished by Norwegian DJ Kygo, who added his characteristic beat to "Squeeze" and "Write on Me".
 During the sessions at Westlake Studios, the group had more involvement with co-writing "All In My Head (Flex)".
 Priscilla Renea, Simon Wilcox, Benny Blanco, Julia Michaels, Brian Garcia and Nolan Lambroza were included in the production team that helped structure the album.
 American singer-songwriter Victoria Monét produced the vocal performances for more than half of the songs in the album.

 American producers Ammo and DallasK created the lead single "Work from Home" with Jude Demorest, Alexander Izquierdo, and Brian Lee.
 The song came to the group after its A&R Joey Arbagey played it during a meeting to discuss the album direction; the members responded positively to the song, mostly for its "laid-back" and "chill" atmosphere that featured "a kind of urban pocket".
-They immediately recorded the track at Windmark Recording Studios.
+They immediately recorded the track at Windmark Recording.
 "Not That Kinda Girl" was written by Aaron Pearce and Jared Cotter.
 After finishing the track, the group felt it was "incomplete" and suggested the presence of a rapper would fit the production; the group members contacted Missy Elliot, who accepted their invitation to write and record a verse for the song.
 The production team for the album was The Monsters and the Strangerz ("I Lied"), BloodPop ("Scared of Happy"), Jack Antonoff (who wrote "Dope" with Julia Michaels and Justin Tranter) and Tommy Brown ("No Way").